Divi Tips 71

 }

-3 - Add a margin on the left to offset the text and avoid it being hidden behind the image:
+3 – Add a left margin to shift the text and avoid it being hidden behind the image:

 .et_bloom .split .et_bloom_form_text {